-False accusations of rape, while statistically uncommon, can have devastating consequences for the accused.
-They must be addressed carefully—ensuring that justice is upheld for both genuine victims of sexual violence and those falsely accused.
+False rape accusations, though statistically uncommon, can have devastating consequences for the accused.
+In the context of false rape cases in India, the impact is even more severe due to social stigma, strict criminal laws, and immediate public judgment.
+These matters must be addressed carefully—ensuring justice for both genuine victims of sexual violence and individuals who are falsely accused.
 Balancing these interests is essential to maintaining the integrity of the justice system.

-A false rape allegation refers to a claim of sexual assault that is knowingly made without basis in fact.
-It is important to differentiate these from cases that are dismissed due to insufficient evidence, miscommunication, or legal technicalities.
+A false rape allegation refers to a claim of sexual assault that is knowingly made without factual basis.
+It is important to differentiate these from cases dismissed due to insufficient evidence, miscommunication, or legal technicalities.
+Understanding this distinction is crucial when examining false rape cases in India, where allegations can escalate quickly due to legal and social pressures.

-False accusations can occur for various reasons, including:
+False accusations can arise due to several reasons, including:

 Revenge or retaliation